Soil Insect Pests of Vegetables

 Description & Biology

-The following are the most significant soil insects attacking home garden plants.
+The most significant soil insects attacking home garden plants in Maine are:

-Wireworms are the immature stage (larva) of the click beetle.
-Wireworms are cylindrical, about 1-1/2 inches long, brownish to yellow and are rather hard-bodied.
+- Wireworms – these are the immature stage (larva) of the click beetle.
+Wireworms are cylindrical, about 1½ inches long, brownish to yellow and are rather hard-bodied.
 These insects eat seeds, cut into small shoots and often bore into stems, roots, and tubers.
-They attack many vegetables including potatoes, onion, corn, carrots, peas, beans, and melons.
+They attack many vegetables including potatoes, onions, corn, carrots, peas, beans, and melons.

-Cutworms are the larval, or immature, stage of certain moths.
+- Cutworms are the larval, or immature, stage of certain moths.
 They can often destroy a stand of plants in a garden.
-Cutworms are night feeders and are seldom seen during the day.
+Cutworms are night-feeders and are seldom seen during the day.
 These insects cut off small plants at or near the ground level and feed on the tender stem.
-Some types climb up the stem and feed on foliage.
+Some types climb up the stem and feed on the foliage.
 Many plants are attacked by cutworms, but they are especially damaging to corn, beans, tomatoes and peppers.

-Cabbage maggots are also the larvae of small flies.
+- Cabbage maggots (Delia radicum) are the larvae of small flies in a family of root-maggot flies called Anthomyiidae.
 They feed on fine roots, eventually tunneling into the taproot.
 They attack cabbage, broccoli, turnips and similar crops.
-Other maggots which attack vegetable crops are the carrot rust fly and the onion maggot.
+Other maggots which attack vegetable crops include the carrot rust fly and the onion maggot.

-Beneficial nematodes can be used for controlling the soil dwelling larval stages of the above pests.
-Cardboard plant collars, Spinosad, Bt (Bacillus thuringiensis), and carbaryl (Sevin) sprays and baits can be used to control cutworms.
-Row cover can be used to prevent maggot problems.
+Beneficial nematodes can be used for controlling the soil-dwelling larval stages of the above pests.
+Cardboard plant collars, spinosad, Bt (Bacillus thuringiensis), and carbaryl (Sevin®) sprays and baits can be used to control cutworms.
+Row covers can be used to prevent maggot problems.

 When Using Pesticides